An Integrated Approach to Producing High-Quality Food (QUALISUD)

 Content type: Page

-The IPSIM Joint Research Unit seeks to elucidate the physiological mechanisms governing plant water and mineral nutrition and their responses to abiotic stresses and climate change (water stress, salinity stress, mineral deficiencies, metal toxicity, CO2, high temperatures).
-The research programs focus on water and mineral ion transport in plants, mineral accumulation in seeds, the mechanisms of perception and signaling of environmental stresses, and developmental responses to these stresses (particularly in the root system).
+The IPSIM Joint Research Unit seeks to elucidate the physiological mechanisms that govern water and mineral nutrition in plants and their responses to abiotic stresses and climate change (water stress, salinity stress, mineral deficiencies, metal toxicity, CO₂, and high temperatures).
+Research programs focus on water and mineral ion transport in plants, mineral accumulation in seeds, the mechanisms of perception and signaling of environmental stresses, and developmental responses to these stresses (particularly in the root system).
 The approach is that of integrative biology, which combines methods from molecular and cellular biology, biochemistry and biophysics, functional genomics, and genetics, using model plants (Arabidopsis thaliana) or crops of agronomic interest (maize, rice, wheat, grapevine, lupin).
-Label: Joint Research Unit Research UMR)Primary Affiliations: CNRS, UM, INRASecondary Affiliation: Institut AgroResearch Cluster: Agriculture, Environment, Biodiversity – AEBDoctoral School: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL Portal: publications of the unit WEBSITE
+Label: Joint Research Unit Research UMR)Primary sponsoring agencies: CNRS, UM, INRASecondary sponsoring agency: Institut AgroResearch cluster: Agriculture, Environment, Biodiversity – AEBDoctoral school: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: the unit’s publications WEBSITE

 Content type: Page

-The “Host-Pathogen-Environment Interactions” (IHPE) laboratory is a Joint Research Unit Research UMR 5244) jointly administered by the University of Perpignan Via Domitia (UPVD), the National Center for Research (CNRS / INEE Institute), the French Research Institute Research Exploitation of the Sea (Ifremer), and the University of Montpellier (UM).
+The “Host-Pathogen-Environment Interactions” (IHPE) laboratory is a Joint Research Unit Research UMR 5244) under the joint supervision of the University of Perpignan Via Domitia (UPVD), the National Center for Research (CNRS / INEE Institute), the French Research Institute Research Exploitation of the Sea (Ifremer), and the University of Montpellier (UM).
 The laboratory’s staff are based on the campuses of the University of Perpignan Via Domitia and the University of Montpellier (Faculty of Sciences).
-The laboratory is a member of the Labex “Mediterranean Center for Environment and Biodiversity” (CeMEB) and “Toward a Unified Theory of Biotic Interactions: Role of Environmental Perturbations” (TULIP) and serves as a collaborating center for the WHO due to its expertise in host-schistosome interactions (FRA-69).
-Our UMR develops integrative approaches to interacting biological systems involving various species of invertebrates: invertebrates of medical or veterinary interest (gastropod mollusks), aquaculture (bivalve mollusks), or ecological interest (coral).
-Label: Joint Research Unit Research UMR)Primary affiliations: CNRS, IFREMER, UPVDSecondary affiliation: UMResearch cluster: Agriculture, Environment, Biodiversity – AEBDoctoral school: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: publications of the unit WEBSITE
+The laboratory is a member of the Labex networks “Mediterranean Center for Environment and Biodiversity” (CeMEB) and “Toward a Unified Theory of Biotic Interactions: The Role of Environmental Perturbations” (TULIP), and serves as a WHO collaborating center for its expertise on host-schistosome interactions (FRA-69).
+Our UMR develops integrative approaches to interacting biological systems involving various species of invertebrates: those of medical or veterinary interest (gastropod mollusks), those relevant to aquaculture (bivalve mollusks), and those of ecological interest (corals).
+Label: Joint Research Unit Research UMR)Primary sponsoring organizations: CNRS, IFREMER, UPVDSecondary sponsoring organization: UMResearch cluster: Agriculture, Environment, Biodiversity – AEBDoctoral school: Biodiversity, Agriculture, Food, Environment, Earth, WaterHAL portal: the unit’s publications WEBSITE

 Agro-Polymer Engineering and Emerging Technologies (IATE)